 UL is the center of excellence for hazardous locations.
-We have over 100 years of experience working with all stakeholders in the HazLoc industry, which enables manufacturers to accomplish their ultimate goal of market access, and delivers peace of mind regarding explosion hazards for users, inspectors and regulators.
+We have over 100 years of experience working with all stakeholders in the HazLoc industry, which enables manufacturers to accomplish their ultimate goal of global market access, and delivers peace of mind regarding explosion hazards for users, inspectors and regulators.
 UL is the symbol most worthy to be associated with your product or service.

 - Equipment testing, certification and repair facility services, including IECEx, ATEX, INMETRO, and UL/C-UL conformity assessment schemes for onshore and offshore HazLoc equipment

-- Flammable and combustible fluids equipment, including IECEE, IECEx, ATEX, and UL/C-UL conformity assessment schemes for gas and oil equipment
+- Flammable and combustible fluids equipment, including IECEE, IECEx, ATEX, and UL/c-UL conformity assessment schemes for gas and oil equipment

 - Offshore oil and gas applications, including IECEx, ATEX, INMETRO, and UL/C-UL conformity assessment schemes for HazLoc equipment in the factory or in the field

-- Personnel competency, including IECEx Certificate of Personnel Competence (CoPC) Scheme and the CompEx Scheme
+- Personnel competency, including IECEx Certificate of Personnel Competence (CoPC) Scheme

 - Production quality assessment, including IECEx, ATEX, and INMETRO quality assessment reports (QARs) and production quality assurance notifications (PQANs)

 - Safety science research, including research that regularly drives advancements in national and international codes and standards